-If you’re thinking about starting therapy, you probably have a lot of “therapy questions.”
+If you’re considering starting therapy, you probably have many “therapy questions.”
 This page will answer some of the most common questions and I’ll try to cover as much territory as I can.
 But if you have anything else you’d like to discuss, please feel free to call me at (310) 273-4827 or email me at sandracohenphd@gmail.com.
 And, you can set up your complimentary 25-minute Zoom consultation now.

 What problems do you treat?

 This is probably one of the most important therapy questions you have.
-I’ve worked over 40 years practicing psychotherapy and psychoanalysis.
-In that time, I’ve developed expertise in treating a number of psychological problems.
+I’ve worked for over 40 years practicing psychotherapy and psychoanalysis.
+During that time, I’ve developed expertise in treating many psychological problems.
 A partial list follows.
-Please contact me by phone or email if you have questions about any symptoms you’re experiencing.

 Do you do supportive psychotherapy?

-All psychotherapy is (and should be) supportive psychotherapy.
-To feel that you’re in a safe space for getting to the heart of what’s causing your symptoms, support and caring must be the foundation of any psychotherapeutic relationship.
-Yet, in my experience, support is not enough.
+All psychotherapy is, and should be, supportive.
+The foundation of any psychotherapeutic relationship is a safe space for getting to the heart of what’s causing your symptoms.
+That means empathic support.
+Yet, in my experience, support isn’t enough.
 When I work with you, I also provide in-depth attention to the roots and causes of your symptoms.
 Plus, in either psychotherapy or psychoanalysis with me, I will give you the individualized help you need to work these out over time.

 Is Teletherapy available and how does it work?